Pinpoint Travel Health

 Personal ID

-You must always carry your passport or residence card with you.
-The police can arrest you if you cannot show your legal status in Japan – whether you are a tourist or resident.
+You must always carry your passport or Japanese residence card with you.
+The police can arrest you if you cannot show proof of your visa or residence status.

-In general, alcohol consumption in public places is not illegal.
-However, there are legal restrictions on alcohol consumption in specific areas on certain days, for example New Year’s Eve.
+In general, drinking alcohol in public places is not illegal.
+However, there are bans on drinking alcohol in specific areas on certain days, for example New Year’s Eve.

 Smoking in public places